 Tecno Spark Go comes with multiple optimization tools to keep limited RAM and internal memory going smoothly.
-‘Quick Accelerate,’ ‘Clean’ and ‘Phone Manager’ are here to help, but the ‘Freezer’ app leave all of them behind.
-It’s a place to disable any number of third party applications without uninstalling them but keeping them installed and alive at the same time.
+‘Quick Accelerate,’ ‘Clean’ and ‘Phone Manager’ are here to help, but the ‘Freezer’ app leaves all of them behind.
+It’s a place to disable any number of third-party applications without uninstalling them but keeping them installed and alive at the same time.
 The only difference is that no app in the freezer eats a bit of memory.

 Spark Go doesn’t run all the benchmarking apps; Geekbench doesn’t work on this phone; however, Antutu showed 63,827.

-Unfortunately, the maker hasn’t done much in optimizing one of the most integral parts of the phone, battery.
+Unfortunately, the maker hasn’t done much in optimizing one of the most integral parts of the phone, the battery.
 3000 mAh battery doesn’t last long.
-In our back to back video draining test, the phone could only survive 6 hours and 40 minutes, which is far behind the least performing phones we tested in 2019.
+In our back-to-back video draining test, the phone could only survive 6 hours and 40 minutes, which is far behind the least performing phones we tested in 2019.

 Our second test gives a little more horrible result.
 It lost 87% battery in just 3.5 hours on mobile data.
 The phone consumed 15% battery in only 30 minutes running Tiktok, and a 30 minutes WhatsApp video call ate away 19% of the power.